The Song of the South Pacific: Fiji & the Mamanuca Islands

 Lunchtime serenade on South Sea Island

-We decided to split the difference.
-The semi-submersible would make two morning trips, Angela took the first and I took the second.
-Though snorkeling was possible right from the shore, later that morning I decided to join the organized snorkeling trip to a reef a little farther out.
-Again the recent rains had reduced the visibility so there wasn’t much to see but I could tell that the reef must be a stunning sight when the water is clear.
+The semi-submersible makes two morning trips – Angela takes the first and I take the second.
+Though snorkeling is possible right from the shore, I later decide to join an organized snorkeling trip to a reef a little farther out.

 South Sea Island Fiji Mamanucas